matthew-mojira/cicero/docs/README.md

 Values of type

 * bool
-* int
 * poopcrap
 * string
-* type

 have one unique instance for each underlying value.
-The underlying value is immutable (i.e. you can't take the integer 1 and make it 2), but the fields are mutable.
+The underlying value is immutable, but the fields are mutable.
 This may make things strange if you mess with the fields.

 ## User-defined classes